KimJongTrill/Teruvia/AGT.md

 ### Ptolem
-Just off the main stretch a couple hours this secluded town is quiet and sees travelers only really if they want to sleep inside rather than on the road.
+Just off the main stretch a couple hours this secluded town is quiet and sees travellers only really if they want to sleep inside rather than on the road.

 <img src='https://www.gmbinder.com/images/6NEIuLJ.png' style='width:320px'/>